Davigl/StorageApp/README.md

 For Amazon S3, you can pass access_key_id, secret_access_key, region, and bucket.
 For Google Cloud Storage, you can pass project, keyfile, and bucket.
 For Microsoft Azure Storage, you can pass path, storage_account_name, storage_access_key, and container.

 See the generated storage.yml for examples.
 The credentials should be added using bin/rails credentials:edit.
-Read our blog post about encrypted credentials on Rails 5.2 here.

 You also need to add the necessary gem on the Gemfile for your chosen service.
 This can be aws-sdk-s3, google-cloud-storage, or azure-storage.